-2.)
-Financially investing in The Cooper Trooper Foundation Pediatric Cancer Research Endowment Fund, which is set up at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
+Financially investing in The Cooper Trooper Foundation Pediatric Cancer Research Endowment Fund

+This fund is set up at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
 CTF realizes the great need for more awareness and research in the area of pediatric cancer.
-In fact, of the National Cancer Institute’s federal budget, only about 3% goes specifically to pediatric cancer research.
+In fact, of the National Cancer Institute’s federal budget, only about 4% goes specifically to pediatric cancer research.
 The American Cancer Society spends less than 70 cents for each $100.00 raised on childhood cancers.
 This is not acceptable.
-There needs to be more money spent to research treatments, and more importantly, find cures for this horrible disease that is the #1 killer of our children.
+There needs to be more money spent to research treatments, and more importantly, find cures for the #1 killer of our children among all diseases.
 The Endowed Fund initiated by CTF, financially supports research specific to childhood cancers.

 - To promote total wellness and care for the entire family while battling childhood cancer.

 - To be a proactive bridge of care from the clinical setting into community-based resources.

 - To improve both short and long-term outcomes a childhood cancer diagnosis can have on siblings.

 - To aid in finding better treatment and most importantly, a cure for childhood cancer, by financially supporting The Cooper Trooper Endowment Fund for Pediatric Cancer Research at Monroe Carell Jr. Children’s Hospital at Vanderbilt.

 Will you join us in our mission to support those families that are diagnosed with pediatric cancer today and to help find the cure for tomorrow?